Bob Cousy: Retirement

 At age 34, Cousy held his retirement ceremony on March 17, 1963, in a packed Boston Garden.
 The event became known as the Boston Tear Party, when the crowd's response overwhelmed Cousy, left him speechless, and caused his planned 7-minute farewell to go on for 20.
 Joe Dillon, a water worker from South Boston, Massachusetts, and a devoted Celtics fan, screamed "We love ya, Cooz", breaking the tension and the crowd went into cheers.
 As a testament to Cousy's legacy, President John F. Kennedy wired to Cousy: "The game bears the indelible stamp of your rare skills and competitive daring, and it will serve as a living reminder of your long and illustrious career so long as it is played."

-Cincinnati Royals
+Cincinnati Royals (1969–1970)

 During the 1969–70 NBA season, the then 41-year-old Cousy, who was also the head coach for the Royals, made a late-season comeback as a player for seven games.
+Cousy averaged 0.7 points per game for the now Sacramento Kings.